Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

 then there exist $\Sigma'$, $\gamma''$ such that

 \end{theorem} \begin{proof} By straightforward induction on the transitive reduction relation, applying Lemma \ref{lem:onestep_preservation} in the inductive case. \end{proof}

-\begin{theorem}[One Step Progress] For all $\Sigma$, $e$, $\tau$, $\gamma$, $\sigma$, if $\epsilon;\Sigma\vdash e : \tau \mid \gamma$ and $\vdash\sigma:\Sigma$, then either $e$ is a value, $e$ is an incomplete primitive application that is not defined, or there exists some $e'$, $\sigma'$, and $\gamma'$ such that $\sigma,e\rightarrow^{\gamma'}_Q \sigma',e'$. \end{theorem} \begin{proof} By induction on the typing derivation. \begin{itemize} \item Cases \textsc{T-Var}, \textsc{T-Lambda}, \textsc{T-Bool}, \textsc{T-TyLambda}, \textsc{T-Unit}: These are all immediately values. \item Case \textsc{T-Subsume}: By inductive hypothesis. \item Case \textsc{T-Prim}: Either the expression is a primitive value ($c$), or it is a primitive that should reduce, in isolation, by primitive progress \item Case \textsc{T-App}: First apply the inductive hypothesis for $e_1$'s typing derivation. $e_1$ is either a value, a partial primitive application, or can reduce.
+\begin{theorem}[One Step Progress] For all $\Sigma$, $e$, $\tau$, $\gamma$, $\sigma$, if $\epsilon;\Sigma\vdash e : \tau \mid \gamma$ and $\vdash\sigma:\Sigma$, then either $e$ is a value, $e$ is an incomplete primitive application that is not defined, $e$ is a complete application of a blocking primitive $p\in B$, or there exists some $e'$, $\sigma'$, and $\gamma'$ such that $\sigma,e\rightarrow^{\gamma'}_Q \sigma',e'$. \end{theorem} \begin{proof} By induction on the typing derivation. \begin{itemize} \item Case \textsc{T-Var} holds vacuously because the empty type environment contains no variable types. \item Cases \textsc{T-Lambda}, \textsc{T-Bool}, \textsc{T-TyLambda}, \textsc{T-Unit}: These are all immediately values. \item Case \textsc{T-Subsume}: By inductive hypothesis. \item Case \textsc{T-Prim}: Either the expression is a primitive value ($c$), or it is a primitive application.
+Either the application is incomplete, or for complete applications the primitive progress language parameter ensures the application should reduce or is a stuck application of a primitive in $B$. \item Case \textsc{T-App}: First apply the inductive hypothesis for $e_1$'s typing derivation. $e_1$ is either a value, a partial primitive application, or can reduce.
 If it can reduce, simply use the first structural rule for reducing the left side of an application.

 Otherwise no further reductions are possible on $e_1$, so apply the inductive hypothesis to $e_2$, which is either a value, an incomplete primitive application with no further arguments (which is impossible, by the assumption that all primitives appear fully applied), or can reduce.
 If $e_2$ can reduce, then this application reduces by either the second structural rule for applications or by \textsc{E-PrimArg}.